jpsiegel/NWS-data-pipeline/README.md

 - Seeder to populate database
 - Logger for reporting and error visibility
 - Pipeline inserts only new records in batches for performance
+- Queries are done via endpoints
+- SQL window was used to calculate max delta for efficiency
 - Endpoint documentation and docstrings